mwojnars/hypertag/docs/index.md

 - **if-elif-else**
 - **try-else**
-- **for-in**
+- **for-in-else**
-- **while**
+- **while-else**

 ### "If", "for", "while" blocks

-The semantics of "if", "for", "while" blocks is analogous to what it is in Python.
+The syntax of "if", "for", "while" blocks is analogous to what it is in Python.
-Both inline and outline body is supported, although the former comes with restrictions: the leading expression (a condition in "if/while", a collection in "for") may need to be enclosed in `(...)` or `{...}` to avoid ambiguity of special symbols `|/!`, which can be interpreted both as operators inside the expressions, and as markers of inline body.
+Both inline and outline body is supported, although the former comes with restrictions: the leading expression (a condition in "if/while", a collection in "for") may need to be enclosed in `(...)` or `{...}` to avoid ambiguity of special symbols `|/!`, which can be interpreted both as operators inside the expressions and markers of inline body.
 Trailing colons in clause headlines are optional.

-An example "if" block with an outline body may look like this:
+An example "if" block with an outline body looks like this:

     $size = 5
     if size > 10